 A set screw is a special type of screw that does not have any head.
 It usually has internal and external threads.
 Often set screws are insert molded or screwed ( External thread) into plastics and the counterpart is screwed using internal threads

 What is a nut?

-Nuts are used along with bolt to fasten components.
-Nuts along with washer and bolts holds objects together.
+Nuts are used along with bolts to fasten components.
+Nuts along with the washer and bolts hold objects together.
 Typically in bolts, torque is applied to nuts only.